-These Guiding Principles of Consultation, Steps for Taking Unified Action and a Non-Political Process for Electing Community Leadership are increasingly being utilized, in various, related forms, in Indigenous and other communities of the Human Family in 1000's of locations and in Nations, Territories and Islands everywhere around Mother Earth.
+These Guiding Principles of Consultation, Steps for Taking Unified Action and a Non-Political Process for Electing Community Leadership are increasingly being utilized, in various, related forms, in Indigenous Communities across the Americas and beyond.

-FWII has used this Integrative Model of Thought and Guiding Principles for our work in the Americas and globally.
+FWII uses this Integrative Model of Thought and Guiding Principles for our work in the Americas and globally.
 There are many other dedicated, principle-centered movements and initiatives that are currently utilizing similar principle-centered approaches for unfolding a new, sustainable, harmonious, peaceful Global Civilization that we can all learn from!

 Principles of Consultation